 “If I want to have more children, I’ll need closer monitoring and possibly even a procedure to help my heart,” she said.

-And the Norton Children’s Hospital Heart Center and U of L Physicians team will be there for her.
+And the Norton Children’s Heart Institute and U of L Physicians team will be there for her.